Third Servile War: Aftermath

 The rebels of the Third Servile War were annihilated by Crassus.
 Pompey's forces did not directly engage Spartacus's forces but his legions moving from the north were able to chase down some 5,000 rebels fleeing the battle, "all of whom he slew".
 After this action, Pompey sent a dispatch to the Senate, saying that while Crassus certainly had conquered the slaves in open battle, he, Pompey, had ended the war, thus claiming a large portion of the credit and earning the enmity of Crassus.
 While most of the rebel slaves were killed on the battlefield, some 6,000 survivors were captured by the legions of Crassus, all of whom were crucified along the Appian Way from Rome to Capua.

 Pompey and Crassus reaped political benefit for having put down the rebellion; both returned to Rome with their legions and refused to disband them, instead camping outside Rome.
 Both men stood for the consulship of 70 BC, even though Pompey was ineligible because of his youth and lack of service as praetor or quaestor.
 Both men were elected consul for 70 BC, partly due to the implied threat of their armed legions encamped outside the city.

-In 60 BC, father of future emperor Augustus; Gaius Octavius sent by senate to put down a slave rebellion in Thurii.
+In 60 BCE, Gaius Octavius, father of future emperor Augustus, was sent by senate to put down a slave rebellion in Thurii.
 These slaves had previously taken part in the rebellions led by Spartacus and Catiline.

 It is difficult to determine the extent to which the events of this war contributed to changes in attitudes toward, use of, and legal rights accorded to Roman slaves.
 However, the end of the Servile Wars seems to have coincided with the end of the period of the most ubiquitous use of slaves in Rome and the beginning of a new perception of slaves within Roman society and law.